truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 ---
-title: "CSI (Container Storage Interface) Drivers"
+title: "Containers"
 weight: 25
 ---

 {{< toc >}}

-# Introduction
+TrueNAS CORE does not natively support container solutions.
+However, the open-source community has made a container storage interface (CSI) driver available for TrueNAS CORE!

+The driver (available at https://github.com/democratic-csi/democratic-csi) supports integrating popular container solutions like Kubernetes, Nomad, or Mesos into the TrueNAS CLI.

 A CSI (Container Storage Interface) is an interface between container workloads and third-party storage that supports creating and configuring persistent storage external to the orchestrator, its input/output (I/O), and its advanced functionality such as snapshots and cloning.

-The open-source community has made a container storage interface (CSI) Kubernetes/Nomad driver available for integration with TrueNAS!

-The TrueNAS integration drivers available at https://github.com/democratic-csi/democratic-csi are focused on providing storage using iSCSI, NFS, and SMB protocols and include several ZFS features like snapshots, cloning, and resizing.
+The democratic-csi focuses on providing storage using iSCSI, NFS, and SMB protocols and include several ZFS features like snapshots, cloning, and resizing.

 # Features